dotnet/aspnetcore/specs/HubProtocol.md

 An Invocation is only considered completed when the `Completion` message is received.
 Receiving **any** message using the same `Invocation ID` after a `Completion` message has been received for that invocation is considered a protocol error and the recipient may immediately terminate the connection.

 If a Callee is going to stream results, it **MUST** send each individual result in a separate `StreamItem` message, and complete the invocation with a `Completion`.
 If the Callee is going to return a single result, it **MUST** not send any `StreamItem` messages, and **MUST** send the single result in a `Completion` message.
-If the Callee receives an `Invocation` message for a method that would yield multiple results or the Callee receives a `StreamInvocationMessage` for a method that would return a single result it **MUST** complete the invocation with a `Completion` message containing an error.
+If the Callee receives an `Invocation` message for a method that would yield multiple results or the Callee receives a `StreamInvocation` message for a method that would return a single result it **MUST** complete the invocation with a `Completion` message containing an error.

 ## Errors